DMSC-Instrument-Data/instrument-prototype/cow_instrument/README.md

 class Node {
 public:
   /* Method for making instrument modifications.
+  Instrument is mainly a wrapper around the root node of the new tree now.
-  Note that it is const and return a new root node.
+  Note that this method is const.
   */
-  Node_sptr modify(Command& command) const;
+  Instrument_uptr modify(Command& command) const;
   /* Only const access to the Component is allowed externally.
      Ensures immutability of any components.
   */